mlabbe/nativefiledialog/docs/build.md

 ### Package Maintainer Only ###

 I support a custom Premake action: `premake5 dist`, which generates all of the checked in project types in subdirectories.
 It is useful to run this command if you are submitting a pull request to test all of the supported premake configurations.
-Do not check in the built projects; I will do so before accepting your pull request.
+Do not check in the built projects; I will do so while accepting your pull request.

 ## SCons build (deprecated) ##

-NFD used to use [SCons](http://www.scons.org) for cross-platform builds.
-For the time being, the SCons scripts are still available.

-After installing SCons, build it with:

-    cd src
-    scons debug=[0,1]
+As of 1.1.6, the deprecated and unmaintained SCons support is removed.

 ## Compiling with Mingw ##